 This paper identifies a strong positive link between the pre-crisis cash holdings and long-term investment of SMEs after the global financial crisis.
 Firms with large initial cash holdings could continue to invest during the crisis while their cash-poor rivals had to divest.
-This gave cashrich SMEs an advantage when the economy rebounded, resulting in a persistent investment gap which grew over the seven years following the shock.
+This gave cash-rich SMEs an advantage when the economy rebounded, resulting in a persistent investment gap which grew over the seven years following the shock.
 This persistent and widening investment gap between cash-rich and cash-poor SMEs was absent in the pre-crisis period.
-We find that cash had a persistent effect on investment of SMEs, irrespective of whether their cash holdings in the run-up to the crisis were relatively stable or fluctuated over time.
-This suggests that long-term investment paths were not necessarily the outcome of careful cash management but were partly determined by luck.
+To reduce endogeneity concerns, we verify that our results hold if we focus on the subset of firms with very volatile cash holdings.
+For these firms cash positions at the onset of the crisis were arguably random and less likely to be correlated with future investment opportunities, unobserved firm characteristics or skills of managers.
+Applying this novel identification strategy reassures us that cash holdings at the onset of a crisis independently drive firm's investment decisions.

 We present evidence consistent with two possible mechanisms that can explain the widening of the investment gap during the recovery period.
 The first mechanism relates to the ability of cash-rich SMEs to persistently outcompete their cash-poor rivals.
 We find that cash holdings at the onset of the crisis had a positive effect on market share growth during the crisis and this effect was amplified during the recovery phase.
 We also show that cash contributed positively to a firm's profitability.
 The second mechanism is a cash-dependent tightening of borrowing constraints during the crisis that persists during the recovery period.
-In line with borrowing constraints binding differently both during the crisis and the recovery period for initial cash-rich and cash-poor firms we find that the latter experienced a sharper decline in their debt levels during the crisis and that this effect became larger during the recovery period.
+In line with initially cash-poor firms facing tighter credit constraints both during the crisis and the recovery period, we find that these firms deleveraged more during the crisis and that this effect increased during the recovery period.

 Our findings have several implications.
 First, our analysis suggests that estimates of the impact of a crisis should take long-term effects into account.
-Focusing only on the crisis years can significantly underestimate the true effect of the shock.
+Focusing only on the crisis years can significantly underestimate the true effect of the shock, particularly if self-reinforcing mechanisms amplify initial responses to a crisis.
 Second, our findings highlight the importance of studying the whole firm size distribution in order to understand how different parts of the corporate sector react and adjust to shocks.
-Relying solely on evidence from publicly listed firms, who in general face less financial constraints, can obscure our understanding of a vital part of the economy and can limit the effectiveness of policy interventions (see also Brunnermeier and Krishnamurthy (2020) in the context of Covid-19).
-Third, firms may hold cash at the time when a crisis hits due to sheer luck or due to prudent cash management but not necessarily because they are the most productive firms.
-In the presence of financial frictions, the crisis-induced selection on cash that we document has long-term consequences due to selfreinforcing mechanism.
-This can slow down or reverse a reallocation of resources towards the most productive companies after a crisis, including to dynamic, young firms which tend to face tighter financial constraint.
-This suggests a role for initial cash holdings when modeling the macroeconomic effects of financial shocks.
-Fourth, we find that cash-poor SMEs reduce their capital stock substantially during downturns.
-This highlights the importance of well-designed public lending schemes in helping solvent firms bridge periods of liquidity shortfalls when a financial crisis hits in order to avoid lasting damage to the economy's productive capacity.
+Relying solely on evidence from publicly listed firms, which tend to face less financial constraints, can obscure our understanding of a vital part of the economy and can limit the effectiveness of policy interventions (see also Brunnermeier and Krishnamurthy (2020) in the context of Covid-19).
+Third, we find that cash-poor SMEs reduce their capital stock substantially during downturns.
+This highlights the importance of public lending schemes that help solvent firms bridge liquidity shortfalls.
+Well-designed support for the corporate sector can potentially prevent lasting damage to the economy's productive capacity after downturns.